hadimaster65555/nodejs-express-simple-example/README.md

-# nodejs-simple-static-page
+# nodejs-express-simple-example
-Simple example of how to response static pages in nodejs using http and fs package.
+Simple example of REST API using nodejs and express.